 How UV Printing Works

 UV printing is a single process that directly prints the ink on the material and uses ultraviolet light to dry the ink immediately.
-It is quite similar to commercial inkjet printers for normal home use, except it doesn’t have any smearing issues.
+It is quite similar to commercial inkjet printers for regular home use, except it doesn’t have any smearing issues.

 The ink used in UV printing has a unique characteristic.
 The ink contains photoinitiators, a compound that reacts to UV light and undergoes a series of chemical reactions.
 In a UV printer, the ultraviolet light shines on the ink immediately after it is printed on the material, curing the ink instantly.

-UV printing not only offers versatility in colors but also texture and a broad range of materials to choose from.
+UV printing not only offers versatility in colors but also texture and a broad range of materials to choose.
 The printer prints with full CMYK color, white and transparent ink.
 This enables UV printing to print on materials with a dark background and finish the printing with a layer of transparent coating.

 This new form of digital printing also takes creativity to the next level.
 You can print layered text or visuals that create a physical contoured or 3D effect on the material.
 Theoretically, almost any materials can be used on a UV printer, including ABS, acrylic, foam board and glass.